 We are a clinical stage pharmaceutical company, focused on the development and commercialization of novel therapeutics to treat rare, chronic and serious inflammatory and fibrotic diseases with clear unmet medical needs.
 Our product Resunab is a novel synthetic oral endocannabinoid-mimetic drug that is intended to resolve chronic inflammation and halt fibrotic processes without causing immunosuppression.
 Resunab is currently being evaluated in three separate Phase 2 studies for the treatment of cystic fibrosis, diffuse cutaneous systemic sclerosis and skin-predominant dermatomyositis.
 All of these conditions are life-threatening disease states.
 For example, for patients with diffuse cutaneous systemic sclerosis who die of the disease, the median disease duration was 7.1 years from onset of symptoms.
 A fourth Phase 2 study of Resunab in systemic lupus erythematosus, is planned to start during the first half of 2017.
-In November 2016, we received data from our Phase 2 study for the treatment of systemic sclerosis which is discussed below under "Recent Developments."
-The cystic fibrosis study is expected to be completed by the end of 2016 and the dermatomyositis study is expected to be completed in the first half of 2017.
-The United States Food and Drug Administration has granted Resunab Orphan Designation as well as Fast Track Status for both cystic fibrosis and systemic sclerosis.
+In November 2016, we reported positive clinical data from our Phase 2 study for the treatment of systemic sclerosis.
+The cystic fibrosis study was completed by the end of 2016 and we expect to report top-line data from this study in the first quarter of 2017.
+The dermatomyositis study is expected to be completed in the first half of 2017.
+The United States Food and Drug Administration ("FDA") has granted Resunab Orphan Designation as well as Fast Track Status for both cystic fibrosis and systemic sclerosis.